RememberMe-2024-SolutionChallenge/.github/profile/README.md

 ### b.
 Key Features in Care recipient Track

 - **(1) VR Experience**
   - Care recipients can participate in VR scene.
 Our character ‘Brainy’ helps care recipient to follow the steps for VR experience which is a part of the reminiscence therapy.
+Avatar idles and have various motions.
+VR scenes are greatly similar to real existing places.
+Thus, our user can immerse to the VR contents easily.
 - **(2) Badge Tracker**
   - After the care recipient completes the VR experience, badges are awarded as part of gamification.
 These badges can be viewed not only on the Care Recipient's home-page but also on the Caregiver's home.
 There are a total of three badge designs, and one of them is randomly assigned.

 ## **3. How to Run**

-> _This service is developed mobile and VR device.
+> _This service is developed for mobile and VR device.
 Below are the methods for installing the application on mobile devices and running it on VR devices._

 ### Install Mobile Application